+It is also thinkable to expand this setup into a general channel estimation scheme, with more than two possible channels to choose from.

+Finally, we would like to convince the reader that experimental evaluation of fidelity between unknown states is a feasible task.
+One example of~such an~experimental setup uses the following expression for fidelity between two states $\rho$ and~$\sigma$ on~a~Hilbert space $\mathcal{H}$, of~which at~least one is pure~\cite{Hendrych_2003},

+where $\Pi^+$ and~$\Pi^-$ are projections onto symmetric and~anti-symmetric subspaces of~$\mathcal{H}\otimes\mathcal{H}$, respectively.
+Thus, in~order to~measure $F\left(\rho,\sigma\right)$, it is sufficient to~measure expectation values of~observables $\Pi^+$ and~$\Pi^-$ on~the~state $\rho\otimes\sigma$.
+If $\rho$ and~$\sigma$ are polarization states of photons, projections $\Pi^+$ and~$\Pi^-$ can be realized by~a~beam splitter, which can distinguish between symmetric and~anti-symmetric states of photon pairs.
+In addition to this experimental setup, recently several algorithms for determining fidelity were introduced, using machine learning, hybrid algorithms, or shadow tomography~\cite{Wang_2023,Cerezo_2020,Zhang_2021,urRehman_2022,Flammia_2011,daSilva_2011,Huang_2020,Miszczak_2009,Guhne_2007}.

-As a result, given sufficiently many samples of the operation fidelity of a random state, we are able to determine with high probability to which equivalence class the channel belongs.
-In fact, if one of the measurements provides us with an operation fidelity outside of the support of one of the channels, it is excluded altogether.
-This exemplifies the usefulness of the study of the distribution of the operation fidelity for channel discrimination.
+To sum up, since it is possible to~experimentally measure fidelity between two quantum states, by experimental samples of \emph{state fidelity} between input and output states, we are able to determine with a high probability, to which equivalence class the channel belongs by the mean of the \emph{channel fidelity} distribution.
+This exemplifies the usefulness of the study of the distribution of the operation fidelity for channel estimation.